stroupaloop/stroupaloop-website/_posts/2016-01-16-wok-converter.md

 You know what meets those requirements? **A stainless steel cooking bowl.**

 Turn the right sized cooking bowl upside down, plasma cut the top and bottom, and call it a day.
 Obviously being a good engineer I did a quick spot check and looked up the material properties of stainless steel (aka googled 'stainless steel temperature limit'), which returned 1700-2100F depending on the grade.
-This sold me that a cooking bowl was 'good enough' and I could crank one out in an hour.
+This told me that a cooking bowl was 'good enough' and I could crank one out in an hour.

 Following the build and break shit fast approach, we decided to make one that night, a 9PM game time decision.
 Fortunately, there was a 24-hour [TechShop](http://www.techshop.ws/) nearby (forgive me makerspace community) and a [Bed, Bath and Beyond](http://www.bedbathandbeyond.com/) open until 10PM.